Campaigners seek legal review of UK banks' swaps redress scheme

 "It has become clear in the last week that the scheme was not as it appeared to be," Fraser Whitehead, head of Business and Litigation Services at Slater and Gordon, told Reuters.

-The Financial Conduct Authority (FCA) agreed terms in 2012 to compensate thousands of customers mis-sold the products with nine banks including Royal Bank of Scotland (RBS.L), Lloyds Banking Group (LLOY.L), Barclays (BARC.L) and HSBC (HSBA.L).
+The Financial Conduct Authority (FCA) agreed terms in 2012 to compensate thousands of customers mis-sold the products with nine banks including Royal Bank of Scotland, Lloyds Banking Group, Barclays and HSBC.

 But it quickly attracted criticism with more than a third of businesses excluded from the scheme because they were deemed to be "financially sophisticated".
 Many of the firms that were allowed into it were offered alternative hedging products by banks rather than cash compensation.